General Learning of the Electric Response of Inorganic Materials: Methods

-Normalisation constants $W_T=\sum_g w^T_g$ (or $\sum_{g,a}w^T_{ga}$ for per–atom terms) prevent batch–size/weight drift.
+Normalisation constants $W_T=\sum_g w^T_g$ (or $\sum_{g,a}w^T_{ga}$ for per-atom terms) prevent batch-size/weight drift.
 The $w_g$ configuration weights can be used to mask per-task losses for heterogeneous labels by setting the contribution of a particular property to zero if its label is absent for a given data point.
-This is particularly useful for finetuning existing foundation models with a replay set for the energies, forces and stresses, where field-related labels are absent.
+This is particularly useful for fine-tuning existing foundation models using a replay set of energies, forces, and stresses when field-related labels are absent.

-The total loss is a non-negative weighted sum of per–task losses:
+The total loss is a non-negative weighted sum of per-task losses:

-where the energy, forces and stress losses are the same as \texttt{MACE}~\cite{batatia-2022-mace}.
-Unless otherwise stated, we use fixed weights $\lambda$ during training---details for different experiments are provided in the Supplementary Information.
-We set $\lambda_Z=0$ and $\lambda_\alpha = 0$ for the polarisation experiment, and $\lambda_F=0$ (due to know issues with forces in this particular training set) and $\lambda_P = 0$ for the MP-dielectric experiment (Sec.~\ref{sec:datasets}). $\lambda_\sigma=0$ unless stresses are available.
+where the energy, forces and stress losses are the same as in \texttt{MACE}~\cite{batatia-2022-mace}.
+Unless otherwise stated, we use fixed weights $\lambda$ during training (details for the different trained \texttt{MACE-Field} models are provided in the Supplementary Information).